 “Old-fashioned kind?” asked the waiter, now assessing Stillman with veiled interest.

 “Two mai tai old-fashioned kind,” the waiter announced, and put a strike mark on his pad that could not have been a Chinese character, then spun on his heel and went off.
 It seemed to Walker that the pad must be for appraising the customers, and Stillman had scored high.

 Stillman shrugged.
 “Beats me.
 It’s pretty clear they’ve gone to hell like everything else.”

 The waiter returned with two large glasses filled with liquid the color of liver.
 Stillman sipped his, then said, “Perfect.”

 Walker tasted his, and guessed that “old-fashioned kind” must mean that the quantity of rum was up to the standard in force when driving drunk was still legal in Los Angeles.

 Almost simultaneously with Death Benefits, Perry published Pursuit (2001), a hard-headed story about two extremely violent and extremely intelligent men stalking each other to the death in a testosterone-fueled fantasia of traps and technology.
-If you have a taste for this kind of thing and haven’t read Pursuit, stop looking at this review and go find a copy.

 “He thought I couldn’t hurt him, so he didn’t pay enough attention to me, or protect himself.
 There was a huge difference between us.
 No matter how much work I do, or how much I learn, I’m never going to be as strong as even the average out-of-shape man.
 He has at least seventy or eighty pounds on me, a lot of it muscle.
 I have to attack very fast, fight very dirty, and get back where he can’t reach me.
 I can’t stand around hitting him and letting him hit me.
 If he lands one good punch he’ll break bones.”